 Students who expect to earn the Master's degree for advancement in the field of teaching must have met the general requirements for admission to graduate study and must be qualified to hold a standard teaching certificate.
+Exceptions to this latter requirement will be made for qualified students who do not wish to teach or perform duties in the public schools, provided they present or acquire an appropriate background of study or experience.
 Students who expect to earn the Master's degree in personnel and administration also should have some successful teaching experience.
 A physical examination may be required if and when indicated.
 Any student who exhibits a deficiency in English or other skills may be required to correct the same before recommendation for an advanced degree.